Civics Education is the Foundation for Global Citizenship

 Schools and afterschool programs can turn this around.
 In order to safeguard our democracy and promote civic engagement and global consciousness, young people need a foundation in the history, values, and politics of the American democratic tradition, an understanding of how it fits into the global context, and opportunities to develop personal agency and the dispositions supportive of this form of government.

 There are several reported benefits of civics education:

 - College and career readiness.
 Youth exposed to service learning through civics courses are more likely to go to college than those who were not.
 Additionally, high-quality civics activities foster the collaboration, communication, and critical thinking skills in demand by employers.

-- Civic knowledge attainment.
-Youth receiving high-quality civics education have more confidence in their ability to make informed political decisions, increased knowledge about history and how to register to vote, increased ethical awareness and empathy, and a positive belief that their vote matters.
-Some parents’ political knowledge also increased as a result of their children's civic engagement.
+- Civic knowledge attainment and efficacy.
+Youth participating in high-quality civics education or action civics have more confidence in their ability to make informed political decisions, increased knowledge about history and how to register to vote, increased ethical awareness and empathy, and a positive belief that their vote matters.
+Some parents' political knowledge also increased as a result of their children's civic engagement.

 - Community economic health.
 There is a correlation between civic engagement levels and a community's economic health and resilience.